 All support vehicles must be checked, not just the follow vehicle (although only the follow vehicle needs the race number — provided by RAO — caution signs, triangle, and roof lights; secondary vehicles only need the race numbers).

-Team vehicles may be checked on Saturday morning, if absolutely necessary.
+Team vehicles may be checked prior to your start if you're assigned a late night or wee hours of the morning start time, if absolutely necessary.
 Team Members choosing to wait until Saturday morning must be available 2 hours before your division start time.

 When is the bicycle inspection?

-This will take place at the parking lot of the Fairfield Inn & Suites on Friday July 15 between 12:00PM and 5:30 for all entrants.
+This will take place at the parking lot of the Ontario Best Western Inn & Suites on Friday July 19 between 12:00PM and 5:30 for all entrants.

 Plan on showing that all bicycles are safe and race-ready and are equipped, or quickly equip-able, with excellent front and rear lights and lots of reflective materials.